edawu11/VeloEV/docs/source/index.rst

 Welcome to veloev's documentation!
 ==================================

-**veloev** is a toolkit for RNA velocity methods evaluation and visualization.
+**veloev** is a toolkit for RNA velocity methods benchmarking evaluation and visualization.

 .. toctree::
    :maxdepth: 2